RakuJa/Space_Communication_Notes/main.typ

 == Modulation
 Before sending a signal we need to go from base band to RF band.
 Modulation does this operation.
 It shifts from low frequencies to high.
 Reasons for modulating: an antenna may only operate in high frequencies.

-Analog modulation: easty to demodulate, requires more power, used for AM radio.
+Analog modulation: easy to demodulate, requires more power, used for AM radio.

 Technologies for high power amplifiers include:
 - TWTAS (Traveling-wave tube amplifiers ) based on waveguide;